 chown -R mssql:mssql /var/opt/mssql/

 As a last resort, you can choose to rebuild the

 This process is dangerous, because you can delete all SQL Server system data that you have configured, including information about your user databases (but not the user databases themselves).

 You need to attach the user databases to the instance afterwards.
 It also deletes other information stored in the system databases, including:

 - Database Mail information from

-You won't be able to reattach any user databases encrypted with Transparent Data Encryption (TDE) unless your certificates and private keys are also backed up.
+You aren't able to reattach any user databases encrypted with transparent data encryption (TDE) unless your certificates and private keys are also backed up.

 Only use these steps if you understand the implications.

 Run sqlservr with the

 sudo -u mssql /opt/mssql/bin/sqlservr --force-setup